Least tern: S. a. browni

 The western population, the California least tern, was listed as an endangered species in 1972 with a population of about 600 pairs.
-With aggressive management, mainly by exclusion of humans via fencing, the Californian population has rebounded in recent years to about 4500 pairs, a marked increase from 582 pairs in 1974 when census work began, though it is still listed as an endangered subspecies.
+With aggressive management, mainly by the exclusion of humans via fencing, the Californian population has rebounded in recent years to about 4500 pairs, a marked increase from 582 pairs in 1974 when census work began, though it is still listed as an endangered subspecies.
 The California subspecies breeds on beaches and bays of the Pacific Ocean within a very limited range of southern California, in San Francisco Bay and in northwestern Mexico.
 While numbers have gradually increased with its protected status, it is still vulnerable to predators, natural disasters or further disturbance by humans.
 Recent threats include the gull-billed tern (Sterna nilotica), which can decrease reproductive success in a colony to less than 10%.

 Nesting and breeding behavior

 The least tern arrives at its breeding grounds in late April.
-The breeding colonies are not dense and may appear along either marine or estuarine shores, or on sandbar islands in large rivers, in areas free from humans or predators.
+The breeding colonies are not dense and may appear along either marine or estuarine shores, or on sandbar islands in large rivers, or in areas free from humans or predators.
 Courtship typically takes place removed from the nesting colony site, usually on an exposed tidal flat or beach.
 Only after courtship has confirmed mate selection does nesting begin by mid-May and is usually complete by mid-June.
 Courtship takes the form of either an aerial display in which the female follows the flight of the male or through courtship feeding.
 Nests are situated on barren to sparsely vegetated places near water, normally on sandy or gravelly substrates.
 In the southeastern United States, many breeding sites are on white gravel rooftops.
 In the San Francisco Bay region, breeding typically takes place on abandoned salt flats.
 Where the surface is hard, this species may use an artificial indentation (such as a deep dried footprint) to form the nest basin.

 The nest density may be as low as several per acre, but in San Diego County, densities of 200 nests per acre have been observed.
 Most commonly the clutch size is two or three, but it is not rare to consist of either one or four eggs.
-Adults are known to wet themselves and shake off water over the eggs when arriving at the nest.
-Both female and male incubate the eggs for a period of about three weeks, and both parents tend the semiprecocial young.
+Adults are known to wet themselves and shake off the water over the eggs when arriving at the nest.
+Both females and males incubate the eggs for a period of about three weeks, and both parents tend the semiprecocial young.
 Young birds can fly at age four weeks.
-After formation of the new families, groupings of birds may appear at lacustrine settings in proximity to the coast.
+After the formation of the new families, groupings of birds may appear at lacustrine settings in proximity to the coast.
 Late-season nesting may be renests or the result of late arrivals.
 In any case, the bulk of the population has left the breeding grounds by the end of August.